I know, I know, I know, no, but I'm just telling you what the Zogby thing said.

 We know exactly what her advice was.

-Get all the damn cash from these people in China that you can bill because we're gonna need it.
+All the damn cash from these people in China that you can bill because we're going to need it for our legal defense fund because of your damn playing around.

-All right, here's the answer again.
+Here's the answer again.

 You listen to it in that context.

-I not only advised, I often met with he and his advisors, both in preparation for, during and after.
+I not only advised, I often met with he and his advisors both in preparation for, during, and after.

 I traveled with representatives from the Security Council, the State Department, occasionally the Defense Department, and even the CIA.